 8. Football 101

 Need to brush up on your football facts?
-This will be very little help because you'll have people prepare PowerPoint presentations based on hyper-specific and strange sports trivia.
+This will help, because you'll have people prepare PowerPoint presentations based on hyper-specific and strange sports trivia.
 Share important information like how tall all the players are and who they're currently rumored to be dating.
 Rank every football team based on whether you think you could beat their mascot in a fight.
 The more random, the better.

-Time to put those TikTok dances you've learned over quarantine to good use.
+Time to put those TikTok dances you've learned over the past few years to good use.
 When your team scores, you must perform a brief touchdown dance.
 It can be as simple as a shoulder shimmy — the only requirement is that you fully commit.
+If you can do it in pairs, even better.
+Everyone loves a joint celebration.

 11. Set Some Drinking Game Rules

 Take a drink every time a player with a hot mic swears on national TV.
-Take a drink when a Super Bowl commercial makes a reference to these "unprecedented times."
-Make up whatever rules you see fit or check out lists from Fansided or Delish for more idea starters.
+Take a drink when a Super Bowl commercial makes a reference to these ongoing "unprecedented times."
+Make up whatever rules you see fit, or check out lists on TikTok, Twitter, Reddit, and Instagram for more idea starters.
+There are so many out there, there’s bound to be one that you and your friends vibe with.

 12. “That’s My Baby!”

+This theme is great because it gets people emotionally invested in the game — even those who don’t normally love football.
 Everyone picks a player for whom to be a surrogate parent.
-Every time they’re shown on the screen you shout, “That’s my baby!”
-If they do A Very Good Sports Thing, you must sob and say how proud you are to have raised such a fine young man.
+Every time they’re shown on the screen, you shout, “That’s my baby!”
+If they do A Very Good Sports Thing, you sob and say how proud you are to have raised such a fine young man.

 13. Commentator Bingo